prafulpotluri/prafulpotluri.github.io/README.md

 ## 🛠️ Technologies Used

-This portfolio is built with modern web technologies:
+This portfolio is built with modern web technologies :

 - **React** - UI component library
 - **TypeScript** - Type-safe JavaScript